Geant4 Systematic Study of the FRACAS Apparatus for Hadrontherapy Cross Section Measurements: Results

 \subsection{Mass identification efficiency}

-As for the trajectory reconstruction, the two parameters that influence the mass identification efficiency are also the tracker positions and spatial resolutions.
-To evaluate the efficiency of the mass identification only, the algorithm is used on correctly reconstructed trajectories.
+As for the trajectory reconstruction, the two parameters that influence the mass identification efficiency are also the positions of the trackers and their spatial resolutions.
+The mass identification efficiency is evaluated as the ratio between correctly identified mass fragments and the number of fragments that reached the TOF-wall.
+To evaluate the efficiency of the mass identification only, the algorithm used the charges and the trajectories given by the MC simulations.